5 Tips for Sales Tax Compliance

 What states are doing:

-Any sales tax compliance action plan for 2015 should include looking for more efficient, accurate, and cost-effective ways to manage the challenging sales tax environment.
-Companies striving to accurately collect, file, and report sales and use taxes face an uphill battle in 2015.
+Any sales tax compliance action plan should include looking for more efficient, accurate, and cost-effective ways to manage the challenging sales tax environment.
+Companies striving to accurately collect, file, and report sales and use taxes face an uphill battle.
 Avoid practices that put you at risk for audit, such as using out-of-date rates and rules, failing to recognize new rules that create remote seller nexus, or using error-prone manual processes to manage unwieldy sales and use tax laws and rates.

 Managing sales tax compliance through technology automates the calculation, reporting, and remitting of use tax.
 Minimized human intervention reduces the risk of over or underpayment.
 Most software solutions also feature dynamic, on-demand tools that deliver reports quickly and easily, improving accuracy and discouraging audits.
 Companies also enjoy rapid ROI from technology solutions due to improved compliance and redeploying staff time to revenue-generating activities.